 In any case, understand that the esters become carboxylic acids by hydrolysis.

 -Esters Are Important as Protecting Groups

-Among carboxylic acid derivatives, esters play a important role as protecting groups.
+Among carboxylic acid derivatives, esters play an important role in protecting groups.
 Esters can be easily synthesized from carboxylic acids.
-Not only that, the hydrolysis of esters to carboxylic acids is also easy.
+Not only that, but the hydrolysis of esters to carboxylic acids is also easy.

 Esters can be synthesized by combining carboxylic acids with alcohols (hydroxy groups: -OH).
 Therefore, if there is a carboxylic acid or hydroxy group in the molecule, it is a good idea to use the ester to protect compounds beforehand.

 In particular, the carboxylic acid is an acidic compound, which easily produces by-products during synthesis and is difficult to purify after synthesis.
 For this reason, carboxylic acids are often esterified in advance and hydrolyzed (deprotected) as necessary to obtain the target compound.